 Full-time students are required to register for a minimum of twelve (12) units every quarter, eight (8) of which must be graduate-level mathematics courses taken for a letter grade only.
 The remaining four (4) units can be approved upper-division or graduate-level courses in mathematics-related subjects (MATH 500 may not be used to satisfy any part of this requirement).
 After advancing to candidacy, Ph.D. candidates may take all course work on a Satisfactory/Unsatisfactory basis.
-Typically, students should not enroll in MATH 299 (Reading and Research) until they have passed both Qualifying Examinations or obtained approval of their faculty advisor.
+Typically, students should not enroll in MATH 299 (Reading and Research) until they have passed at least two Qualifying Examinations at the PhD or Provisional PhD level, or obtained approval of their faculty advisor.

 Effective Fall Quarter 1998, the department made changes in their qualifying exam requirements with a view to:

 - improving applied mathematics' access to students and the attractiveness of its program to applicants; and

 - broadening the education of our doctoral students and leading more of them towards applied areas.